Internet Systems Consortium, Inc. (ISC) is dedicated to developing software and offering services in support of the Internet infrastructure.

 Over the years a number of additional software systems have either found a home at ISC or were created by ISC to better support the Internet’s infrastructure.
 ISC funded and developed the only complete DHCP implementation.
-ISC has also expanded its operational activities beyond root name service, to include Internet hosting facilities for other open source projects, secondary name service for more than 50 top-level domains, and a DNS OARC (Operations, Analysis and Research Center) for monitoring and reporting of the Internet’s Domain Name System.
+ISC has also expanded its operational activities beyond root name service, to include Internet hosting facilities for other open source projects, secondary name service for more than 50 top-level domains, and DNS OARC (Operations, Analysis and Research Center, since spun-off into an independent entity) for monitoring and reporting of the Internet’s Domain Name System.

 Originally launched by a grant from UUNET Technologies, ISC’s previous funding were from Software Forum members, F-Root mirror sponsors, grants from foundations including the US National Science Foundation, support contracts, development contracts, and currently, donations.

 In 2004 ISC changed its name to Internet Systems Consortium, Inc. ISC is a 501(c)(3) public benefit incorporated in the state of Delaware, with employees all around the world; having the legacy of global constituency.